heiso/aido/README.md

 }
 ```

-Now let's take a peek at the aido lifecycle for a **slash command** (in blue), and an **action** (in red) :
+Below is a schema of the aido lifecycle for a **slash command** (in blue), and an **action** (in red) :

 ![Aido lifecycle](docs/assets/aido-lifecycle.png)

 ## Setting up your Slack application

-As it stands, your aido application can't interact with Slack because it is lacking the necessary Oauth tokens.
-Not to worry !
-The auto-configurator will help you get everything setup.
-There is currently no API to configure Slack applications programmatically, but the configurator acts as a mini-tutorial which will guide you through the Slack interfaces.

-To start the auto-configurator, you just need to run your application in dev mode : `node index.js dev`.
-If you clone the aido repository, you can check out the various examples by typing `npm run simple`, `npm run todo`, or `npm run polls`.
-They will automatically start in dev mode.
+Before your application can communicate with Slack, you will have to setup the necessary oauth tokens and authorizations, both on https://api.slack.com/apps and in your Aido configuration.
+The Aido configuration is the object you provide to the function `aido.init()`.
+For its full specifications, please refer to the [API reference](docs/API.md).

+If you are not sure how to proceed, you can start your application in dev mode (`node index.js dev`) and Aido will provide you with step by step instructions on how to get each token and scope just right.

+## Setting up a local tunnel

 Because Slack communicates with your aido application through HTTPS webhooks, you will also need to setup a tunnel to a local port.
-Aido will attempt to setup a free tunnel with [`localtunnel`](https://localtunnel.github.io/www/).
-One of the advantages of localtunnel is that you can request a named tunnel (such as `https://my-aido-app.localtunnel.me`) instead of a random one (such as `https://gqgh.localtunnel.me`).

-A great alternative to localtunnel is [`ngrok`](https://ngrok.com/), although you will need a paid account if you want to have named tunnels.
+Common services for these purposes include [`localtunnel`](https://localtunnel.github.io/www/) and [`ngrok`](https://ngrok.com/).

+You can either configure Aido with an existing tunnel URL, or let it create a free named tunnel on `localtunnel`.
+Please refer to the [API reference](docs/API.md) for more details.

 ## API